rki-mf1/amplisim/README.md

 Usage: amplisim [OPTION...]
 REFERENCE PRIMERS amplisim -- a program to simulate amplicon sequences from a reference genome

+  -m, --mean=INT             Set the mean number of replicates per amplicon -n, --sd=INT               Set the standard deviation for the mean number of
+                             replicates per amplicon
   -o, --output=FILE          Output to FILE instead of standard output -s, --seed=INT             Set a random seed
-  -?, --help                 Give this help list
+  -x, --dropout=INT          Set the likelihood for an amplicon dropout [0,1] -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version